mediaopt/braintree-commercetools-client/README.md

 ## Pure Vaulting
-We offer Credit-Card and PayPal components which are doing vaulting only for registered customers, so they can go through checkouts faster in the future.
+The Credit-Card and PayPal components can offer pure vaulting for registered customers, so they can go through checkouts faster in the future.
 In addition to the general payment properties mentioned earlier, both of them need:
 - createPaymentForVault: `string`
   _POST_-Request - we get a [_CreatePaymentResponse_](src/types/index.ts)  with an amount of 0.